garysgray/Arduino-Elevator-Sim/README.md

 5/16/19
 Update: Got the elevator life cycle working much more like a real elevator with buttons.
 Know I have to clean up experimental hacky code and some rearrange some things.
 Next major change will be to give elevator different modes of operation, e.g user hits a fire button.

+5/19/19
+Update: really just a ton of clean up, finally made controller a class and basicly made it so it holds all the key elements.
+Now updateElevator gets called as a controller object called from main loop().
+Everything else is a class now as well.
+Cleaned up controllers elevator update a lot.
+Its a lot easier to follow now.
+Still a little bit of repative/long code but untill life cycle is completly figured out its easier to follow.
+Then later wrap repative code in functions.
+Also added the function calls to have a LED light up for elevator direction while its moving along with Floor LED. pretty cool

 Where to find diagrams:

 BUTTONS : https://www.instructables.com/id/Driving-Dozens-of-Buttons/,